redhatdragon/BPTerminalGraphics/README.md

 # BPTerminalGraphics
-A Header-Only Graphics lib for the console window.
+A C++ Header-Only Graphics lib for the console window.